donaldafeith/OpenAIAPI/Readme.md

 ## License

 This plugin is provided under the MIT License and is available "as-is" without any warranty.
-Please see the [LICENSE](LICENSE) file for more details.

 ---